SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Deploying_and_Configuring_the_PA_Framework.md

 1. Check the Process Automation release notes to see which minimum DataMiner version is required.

-1. Download the PA package from [DataMiner Dojo](https://community.dataminer.services/downloads/).
+1. Download the latest PA package from [DataMiner Dojo](https://community.dataminer.services/downloads/).

 1. Double-click the PA package, and install the package in the same manner as a DataMiner upgrade.